yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-recording-engineer.md

 3. A recording interface
 4. A microphone

 Assuming you have a Mac with GarageBand installed, you can learn how to use the software right out of the box.
 Operating music software is **half** the job of a recording engineer, and a very important one.
 Learning to use recording software will also give you a basic understanding of how effects plugins and signal processing works.
-Operating a compressor is not intuitive, so having a list of presets gives you a launchpad for learning.
+Operating a compressor is not intuitive, so having presets to tinker with gives you a launchpad for learning.

 The other half of the job is using your _ears_ to determine if the sounds you’re capturing are the _right_ sounds for the song.
 This part of the job requires knowing how signal is processed, both digitally and in the analog space, and knowing how to capture quality sound from the _source_ to avoid needing to "fix it in the mix" — an expression that angers me just about as much as a random kit pushing my son over at the playground.

 **For someone who has engineering experience**, I recommend sharpening your skills and marketing yourself as a professional recording engineer.
 When it comes to marketing yourself, I wrote an article about [how to use content marketing to grow your audience](/blog/how-musicians-can-grow-their-audience-with-content-marketing/) that shares resources on how to build a following and monetize your skills.
 As for sharpening your skills, I recommend that you read <a href="https://www.amazon.com/Mixing-Your-Mind-Closely-Engineering/dp/0646428756/" target="_blank" rel="noopener noreferrer">_Mixing With Your Mind_</a>, a book that will seriously elevate the way you conceptualize capturing audio.
 It’s published by a company in Australia, so it’s a bit pricy, but I promise it’s worth every penny.
 If you want to make money as an audio engineer, this book is an investment in your career.

-Let’s start a conversation.
-Tweet me your thoughts [@yousaiditchewie](https://twitter.com/yousaiditchewie), and if you want updates about more content like this, subscribe to my newsletter below.
+I’d love to hear your thoughts.
+Send me a message or comment on a post at [@yousaiditchewie](https://instagram.com/yousaiditchewie), and if you want updates about more content like this, subscribe to my newsletter below.